-While no one was crying out specifically for a pinball bar here, they knew that it would be a great fit and if they carved out a spot for gamers, a vibrant and welcoming community would grow in that space.
+While no one was crying out specifically for a pinball bar here, Mark said they knew that it would be a great fit and if they carved out a spot for gamers, a vibrant and welcoming community would grow in that space.

-“We’re trying to keep it all as local as possible, with Rhode Island companies first and then moving out into New England.”
+After beating a high score, be sure to enjoy some local brews.
+As Dana explained,”we’re trying to keep it all as local as possible, with Rhode Island companies first and then moving out into New England.”

-Even Bowen Kerins, one of the top ten players in the world and cofounder of the Pinburgh tournament in Pennsylvania, recently stopped by and set two Grand Champion scores at Flip Side, and Mark and Dana both hope that pinball legend and game savior Roger Sharpe will one day swing by for a tournament.
-“I’ve met and actually competed with him before,” Mark mentioned, “and he’s such a great guy.”
+Even Bowen Kerins, one of the top ten players in the world and co-founder of the Pinburgh tournament in Pennsylvania, recently stopped by and set two Grand Champion scores at Flip Side.
+Mark and Dana both hope that pinball legend and game savior Roger Sharpe will one day swing by for a tournament.
+“I’ve met and actually competed with him before,” Mark said, “He’s such a great guy.”

 “It gives us joy to see other people playing,” Dana said, adding that the bar is becoming a cross-generational setting for families and other people to connect.
 No matter your perceived differences, share a drink and have some fun in a relaxed, welcoming environment.
 “You might not remember, or even know, how much you love playing pinball until you start up again,” Mark said.
 So be sure to add Flip Side to your downtown route and drop in for a drink and a game soon!